Utena - Sailor Moon

 Akio draws from the villain Nephrite, introduced in episode 14.
 He guides himself by the stars, he drives a red sports car, women fall for him on sight (and he makes use of it), and he leaps over a fence with a flip similarly to how Akio leaps over his car’s windshield.
 Nephrite is cooler, though: He does the flip with his hands in his pockets.

 In episode 21, Nephrite calls on his monsters Castor and Pollux, whose strength is the teamwork that arises from their friendship.
 They are defeated when their friendship and teamwork fail.
-Utena seems to draw directly on that meaning of friendship and working together—and their breakdown.
-See celestial bodies - Gemini and the episode 25 shadow play.
+Utena draws directly on that meaning of friendship and working together—and their breakdown.
+See Castor and Pollux and the episode 25 shadow play.

 events